mrwoodzi/mrwoodzi/README.md

 - 👋 Hi, I’m @mrwoodzi
 - 👀 I’m interested in ... learning Python
 - 🌱 I’m currently learning ...
 Python, Data Analysis and plan on learning Artificial Intelligence
-- 💞️ I’m looking to collaborate on ...
-Cryptocurrency Calculator
-- 📫 How to reach me ... mrwoodzi@protonmail.com
+- 📫 How to reach me ... mrwoodzi1ba@gmail.com

 <!---
 mrwoodzi/mrwoodzi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.